 Cooking, shopping, and exercise are routine for many people.
 For people with disabilities, accomplishing these everyday moments can be a source of independence, comfort, and pride.
 Ray Graham Association provides daytime activities for people with disabilities, classes for folks with similar interests, as well as life coaching.
-Through partnerships with Meals on Wheels, Operation Support Our Troops, and similar organizations, the people we serve are civic leaders themselves.
-They volunteer over 3,000 hours a year, delivering meals to their homebound neighbors, offering encouragement to the women and men in the armed forces, among many other activities.
+Through partnerships with Meals on Wheels, Feed My Starving Children, West Suburban Community Pantry, and similar organizations, the people we serve are civic leaders themselves.
+They volunteer over 3,000 hours a year, delivering meals to their homebound neighbors among many other activities.

 Community Learning Services